brooklynrail/brooklynrail-platform/content/people/ksenia-m-soboleva.md

 first_name: Ksenia
 last_name: "Soboleva "
 pronouns: She/Her
-short_bio: Writer, art historian, and curator **Ksenia M. Soboleva** is based in New York City and specializes in queer art and culture.
-She received her PhD from the Institute of Fine Arts.
-Soboleva has curated exhibitions at La MaMa Galleria, Assembly Room, and 80WSE.
-She has taught at NYU, the Cooper Union, and presented her research at various institutions in the United States and abroad.
-She was the 2020–2021 Marica and Jan Vilcek Curatorial Fellow at the Solomon R. Guggenheim Museum, where she co-organized the Gillian Wearing retrospective on view through June 2022.
-She is currently the Andrew W. Mellon Gender and LGBTQ+ History Fellow at the Center for Women’s History at the New-York Historical Society Museum & Library
+short_bio: 'New York-based writer and art historian **Dr. Ksenia M. Soboleva** specializes in queer art and culture.
+She holds a PhD from the Institute of Fine Arts, NYU, with a dissertation titled "Fragments: Art, AIDS, and Lesbian Identity in the United States."
+Her writings have appeared in _The Brooklyn Rail, BOMB Magazine, Hyperallergic, art-agenda_, and various exhibition catalogues.
+She has curated exhibitions at Candice Madey Gallery, La MaMa Galleria, and Assembly Room.
+Soboleva was the 2020-2021 Jan and Marica Vilcek Curatorial Fellow at the Guggenheim Museum, where she assisted in organizing the _Gillian Wearing: Wearing Masks_ exhibition.
+She is currently the Andrew
+  W. Mellon Postdoctoral Fellow in Gender and LGBTQ+ History at the New York Historical Society.'
 portraits:
   - media: 2021/11/ksenia-m-soboleva
 rail_contributor_url: https://brooklynrail.org/contributor/Ksenia-Soboleva